 We are highly dependent on principal members of our executive team and key employees, the loss of whose services may adversely impact the achievement of our objectives.
 While we have entered into employment agreements with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 We do not maintain "key person" insurance policies on the lives of these individuals or the lives of any of our other employees.
-The loss of the services of one or more of our current employees might impede the achievement of our research, development and commercialization objectives.
+The loss of the services of one or more of our current executive or key employees might impede the achievement of our research, development and commercialization objectives.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be critical to our success.
-We implemented a reduction in force in January 2022 in connection with the deprioritization of our Fabry disease program, and personnel decisions like these may have an adverse impact on the morale of our continuing employees.
-While we believe that our relations with our continuing employees to be good, there can be no assurance that we can avoid hiring and retention challenges for skilled personnel, including in gene therapy research and vector manufacturing, is intense and the turnover rate can be high.
-We may not be able to that and personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
+We implemented a reduction in force in January 2022 in connection with the deprioritization of our Fabry disease program, and through the first half of 2022 we have continued to streamline employee headcount including senior management.
+Reductions in force, management changes and program reprioritizations can have an adverse impact on employee morale.
+While we believe our relations with our continuing employees to be good, there can be no assurance that we can avoid hiring and retention challenges for skilled personnel in the future.
+There is currently a shortage of skilled executives and other personnel in our industry, which is likely to continue.
+As a result, competition for skilled personnel, including in gene therapy research and vector manufacturing, is intense and the turnover rate can be high.
+We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
 In addition, our ability to recruit and retain qualified personnel could be impacted by other factors, such as remote or hybrid working arrangements, including those resulting from the ongoing COVID-19 pandemic, which could impact employees' productivity and morale, as well as any failure to succeed in preclinical or clinical trials.
-The inability to recruit or the loss of the services of any executive, key employee, consultant or advisor may impede the progress of our research, development and commercialization objectives.
+In addition, in recent months, the market price of our common stock has experienced significant downward pressure, resulting in "underwater" or "out-of-the-money" stock options for many of our employees, thereby limiting the desired retentive effect that our equity incentive program was intended to achieve.
+The inability to recruit or the loss of the services of any executive, key employee, skilled personnel, consultant or advisor may impede the progress of our research, development and commercialization objectives.